microsoft/TypeScript-Handbook/pages/quick-start/asp-net.md

 `"noImplicitAny"` is good idea whenever you're writing new code &mdash; you can make sure that you don't write any untyped code by mistake.
 `"compileOnSave"` makes it easy to update your code in a running web app.
-See [the tsconfig.json documentation](../tsconfig.json.md) for more documentation.
+See [the tsconfig.json documentation](../tsconfig.json.md) for more information.

 ## Call the script from a view